garywu125/gotest1/README.md

 2. Interative commit/push process to keep remote/local repository sync;

-3. Tag release for the final commit to mark a milestone and sync update the remote repository:
+3. add Tag release for the final commit to mark a milestone and sync tag update the remote repository:

     - git tag -a <tag-name> -m "message" : add new tag
     - git push origin <tag-name>